Coopydood/ultimate-macOS-KVM/README.md

 ## Dependencies

 > [!IMPORTANT]
-> You must have all the required dependencies installed before starting.
+> You must have all of the required dependencies installed before starting.

 Optional dependencies can enhance your experience, such as using your VM in a GUI, or showing what macOS version you're currently running on your Discord profile.